ph-ph/ph-ph.github.io/content/posts/argentina-bike-trip.md

 The group was small - 6 riders and a driver.
 There were 3 folks from Poland, 3 folks from Lithuania and I, Belarusian American, definitely on the younger side compared to others.
 We spoke a mix of Lithuanian, Polish, Russian and English, switching between languages somewhat randomly.
 Nobody in the group spoke all 4 languages, and only one, the driver, had a decent knowledge of Spanish, a true lifesaver more than once.

 The other half of the group had left right before I joined, after a month-long journey across Paraguay, Bolivia and Northern Argentina.
 They carried back home[^3] some colorful stories about 100-mile 100+ degrees (in shade!) days in [Paraguayan Chaco](https://en.wikipedia.org/wiki/Chaco_(Paraguay)) and one multi-day trip on a cargo boat up the Paraguay River.
-In the hindsight, the segment I rode was by far the most comfortable.
+In hindsight, the segment I rode was by far the most comfortable.

 [^2]: The answer turned out to be "show up at 3:30am at the bus station, there'll be a bus".
 Despite all my efforts, I couldn't figure out if there was another option.